tw2665/reinforcement_learning_taxi/README.md

  * Change number of destination or pick-up locations.
  * Limit the direction of turns under some circumstances.

+## Workflow of using TF-agent to perform Deep Q-learning

+1. Make environment by tf_py_environment
+2. Make network by q_network
+3. Make agent by dqn_agent (network is set inside agent)
+4. Make replay buffer
+5. Set environment, agent, and replay buffer inside driver
+6. Perform training by getting trajectory from replay buffer and feed the trajectory into train method from agent object

+## Terminology

 Policy:

 * Policy is a strategy that an agent take.
 * The goal of RL is to learn the best policy.
 * Policy is a function which has input as state (or observation) and returns output as action.
 * We use policy to make an agent decide which action to take in a given state.
 * In practice, policy is a set of values in a look-up table

+Driver:

+* Driver is used to train agent.
+* People say that we use driver to collect experience from environment.
+* It is a object to run a loop of executing a policy in an environment.
+* The result of drive will be stored in Trajectory.

+Trajectory:

+* Trajectory is a tuple containing data from training.
+* It includes observation (aka state) from environment, action taken by policy, reward, current and next step.
+* It is like experience.

+Replay buffer:

+* Replay buffer is an object to store trajectory.
+* It gets subset of trajectory to replay a sequence of the subset or sample.
+* It requires data_spec, which we can get from agent.collect_data_spec.